 Another vine that is a woody plant is porcelain berry (Ampelopsis brevipedunculata), which appears in my picture.
 Like two of the vines listed above, it is an invasive plant in North America.
 It reaches 10-12 feet long and grows in planting zones 4-8.
 One reason why this plant has had such a successful career as an invader is that it thrives under a variety of conditions, ranging from full sun to partial shade.

 As noted earlier, all trees and shrubs are woody plants, so there is no question here of exceptions.
 Most people are quite familiar with these two groups of plants in a general sense.
-But I take this opportunity to point to examples that I think are of particular interest (and with which the individual new to gardening and landscaping may not be familiar):
+Here are some examples of particular interest (and with which the individual new to gardening and landscaping may not be familiar):

 - Golden chain trees